Speedway World Championship: Unofficial World Championships

 An Anglo-French promotion syndicate ran an annual Dirt Track Championnat du Monde for five years from 1931 until 1935.
-It was held at the Buffalo Velodrome in Paris.
-The format usually comprised nine riders drawn from Europe and the United Kingdom (3 per race) across 13 heats, semi-finals and finals.
+It was held at the Stade Buffalo in Paris.
+The format comprised eight to twelve riders drawn from Europe, United Kingdom, Australia and USA, competing initially in 2-man Match Races, (1931–1933); then later, nine 3-man races.

-Details of the French staged unofficial World Championships called the Dirt Track Championnat du Monde are incomplete.
-However, the following results have been recorded.
+Details of these French staged unofficial World Championships, - "Dirt Track Championnat du Monde" - are as follows: